TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

 The primary development goal is currently:

-> Complete a stable J29 Terminal Engine v1.0.
+> Complete a stable Veyllisto Interface Engine v1.0.

 Large new ideas may be considered for post-v1.0 development rather than added immediately.